 There are some affiliate links below, but they are all products I highly recommend.
 For more info, view my disclosure here.

-Giving a dog a bath is something we all get to do as pet owners, but there are SO many dog shampoos on the market, it’s hard to know which one is the best shampoo for dogs.
+Giving a dog a bath is something every dog and their owner has to deal with.
+There are SO many dog shampoo options on the market, it’s hard to know which one is the best shampoo for dogs.

 Top 5 Dog Shampoos